Feeds:

 rises up in a massive attack

 of the heart.
-Though you tried.
+Though he tried.

-You staggered and you crawled.
+He staggered and he crawled.

 Is it fullness, or emptiness,